U.S. fintech to buy Worldpay as electronic payments business booms

 The FIS deal, valuing Worldpay at about $43 billion when debt is included, comes a little more than a year after U.S. firm Vantiv paid $10.63 billion for the payments firm, which was set up in Britain and spun off from Royal Bank of Scotland in 2010.

+“Vantiv had yet to realize all the synergies from the Worldpay merger but FIS’s offer was too good to be refused,” the source close to the deal said.

-The combination of FIS and Worldpay will become a global powerhouse in the fintech sector, with annual revenue of about $12 billion and adjusted core earnings of about $5 billion.
+FIS and Worldpay combined will have annual revenue of about $12 billion and adjusted core earnings of about $5 billion.

+“By acquiring Worldpay, FIS should accelerate its revenue growth, significantly expand its position in the merchant acquiring space and generate many synergies,” said Michael Schaefer, portfolio manager at Union Investment, a Worldpay shareholder.

 Worldpay is a major player in card payments, particularly in Britain, while FIS focuses on retail and institutional banking, as well as payments.